Laurel Harbridge-Yong

 PhD, Political Science, Stanford University, 2009

 Laurel Harbridge-Yong’s work focuses on how elections, institutions, and policy are connected in the United States.
 Her research explores a range of questions surrounding partisan conflict and the difficulty of reaching bipartisan agreement and legislative compromises in American politics.
 Her research spans projects on Congress, state legislatures, and the mass public.
 Her 2015 book explored declining bipartisan cooperation in Congress, changes in party strategy and the ramifications of these changes for the responsiveness of members to their constituents and for policy formation.
 Her 2020 book explored how legislators’ perception of primary voters discourages legislative compromise.
-Her current research examines legislative inaction, partisan conflict, and the power of primary voters in American politics.
+Her current research examines the power of primary voters in American politics and how worrisome trends of threats and violence toward elected officials alter our democratic politics.
+She is IPR's associate director.

 Current Research

 The Electoral Challenge of Balancing Primary and General Electorates.
 To many observers, American politics appears broken as the two parties vehemently disagree over policy and even basic facts.
 One component of this conflict is legislators’ attentiveness to the preferences of their primary voters rather than the broader electorate.
-In joint work with Sarah Anderson at UC Santa Barbara and Daniel Butler at Washington University St. Louis, Harbridge-Yong builds on a finding of their 2020 book--legislators believe the views of their primary and general electorates often diverge and that when they diverge, their political careers are better served by being responsive to the wishes of their primary voters.
+In joint work with Sarah Anderson at UC Santa Barbara and Daniel Butler at Washington University St. Louis, Harbridge-Yong builds on a finding of their 2020 book—legislators believe the views of their primary and general electorates often diverge and that when they diverge, their political careers are better served by being responsive to the wishes of their primary voters.
 In this project, they examine the incentives legislators have to be more responsive to primary election than general election voters.
-They show that legislators have incentives to be more responsive to primary voters because primary voters are more unified in their policy preferences and because voters in primaries are more responsive to the policy positions of incumbents than voters in general elections.
-They also study senators’ roll call votes and demonstrate that the primary electorate’s preference is a more important factor than the general electorate’s preference on cross-pressured votes.
-The findings consistently point to the incentives legislators face to be more responsive to primary than general election voters – an insight that has implications for representation of the views of underrepresented voters and the role of primary elections in polarization.
+They theorize and show that legislators have incentives to be more responsive to primary voters because primary voters are more unified in their policy preferences and because voters in primaries are more responsive to the policy positions of incumbents than voters in general elections.
+The findings have implications for representation of the views of underrepresented voters and the role of primary elections in polarization.

-Primary Voters, Information, and Perceptions of Electability.
+Information and Perceptions of Electability in Primary Elections.
 Do primary voters differentiate between candidates that give their party a better or worse chance of winning in the general election?
 If so, what information do they use to make these judgements, and does it affect their voting choices?
-In joint work with Sarah Anderson of UC Santa Barbara, Daniel Butler of Washington University in St. Louis, Barry Burden of the University of Wisconsin, and Tim Ryan of the University of North Carolina, Harbridge-Yong examines these questions through innovative measures of perceived electability in a survey of 2020 primary voters in several states.
-The results speak to how voters use information on fundraising, prior experience in elected office, and moderation to assess the electability of primary candidates.
+In joint work with Sarah Anderson of UC Santa Barbara, Daniel Butler of Washington University in St. Louis, Barry Burden of the University of Wisconsin, and Tim Ryan of the University of North Carolina, Harbridge-Yong examines these questions through a survey of 2022 primary voters in several states.
+They examine three candidate attributes that plausibly shape voters’ perceptions of electability: ideological moderation, experience in elected office, and campaign fundraising success.
+Their findings suggest that Republican and Democratic primary voters develop and apply electability perceptions in different ways: where Democratic primary voters interpret ideological moderation as a sign of electability, Republican voters’ perceptions draw more heavily on information about candidate fundraising.
+These results provide important insights into how primary voters evaluate candidates and illustrate one source of asymmetric polarization.

 Selected Publications